simonborer/decentinternet/content/post/accessibility-events/index.md

 title="Photo by Nathan Dumlao on Unsplash" options="700x" >}}

-I don't want to speak from a user's experience on this one, but speaking as a developer <strong>why would we make this mistake again?</strong> I've lived through the days of browser sniffing and device detection, and <strong>those were bad times</strong>.
+I don't want to speak from a user's experience on this one, but speaking as a developer <strong>why would we make this mistake again?</strong> I've lived through the days of browser sniffing and device detection, making <em>whole separate websites for mobile</em>, and <strong>those were bad times</strong>.
 We can give everyone a good experience on the web by making good websites, by embracing the open standards that make the internet a place where we build things that can get used by other people in ways we can't foresee and that is <strong>delightful</strong>.

+I can't go in to a technical breakdown of Apple's approach just yet, as they don't appear to have documented the feature.
+I can tell you that they've decided to release this feature undocumented while users report {{< extlink "https://www.applevis.com/forum/ios-ios-app-discussion/vo-skipping-top-after-ios-1211-update" >}}Voiceover bugs have gone unresolved{{</ extlink >}} in this release.

 If we go back to tiered experiences, we return to the days of prioritizing one group of users over another, and that is a grim thought.